 Much reflection is given on how artists, activists, and educators can respond to the conference’s overall theme of activism, identity, and race whilst widening discussion, exploring solutions and disseminating findings beyond the conference’s virtual registrants.
 The artist who contributed to the project were Andria Thomas, Anasthasia Grand-Pierre, Cheryl Harrell, Desiree Parkman, Kashia Kancey, Maryann A. Payne-Benjamin, M.M.N.
 Caputo, Na’Talya Elizabeth Duhart, Shawna Watson, Shawnnette Longley (Rimidi), and Yolande Clark-Jackson.

 Speaking on the eve of the conference Alexis Alleyne Caputo explains, ”This is a response to the conference theme of Activism, Identity, and Race: Playwrights and Screenwriters at the Crossroads.
 The African American experience must be recorded and viewed from a wider lens, understanding similar or shared experiences of black people across the world.
 Milestones in history, our response, and the narrative of the African diaspora’s story matters.
-This is best served via the collaboration of literary, visual, and musical minds to celebrate our being and shape our future’’.
+This is best served via the collaboration of literary and visual minds to celebrate our being and shape our future’’.